 When the Message Retransmission Timer expires for an entry in the Pending List, the PNRP node MUST decrement the entry's Retry Count.
-If it is still nonzero, it MUST send the message again and restart the timer.
-If the Retry Count is zero, a failure result MUST be reported to the higher-layer application or protocol, and the entry MUST be removed from the Pending List.
+If the Retry Count is nonzero, the message MUST be resent and the timer restarted.
+If the Retry Count is zero, a failure result MUST be reported to the higher-layer application or protocol and the entry MUST be removed from the Pending List.